 Alignment for Balance

 Heel hip alignment is crucial to good balance.(The upper body will incline forward, or not, according to the balance/collection of the horse.)
 Just as you can’t get out of a chair without hands or lurching your body forward unless the heel is under your hip, neither can a rider correctly post the trot unless they have heel hip alignment.
 This alignment is one of the first things to develop correctly in students.
 For an easy balance exercise take a look at Ann Gage's blog at Confident Horsemanship

 Most instructors commonly teach students to “stand up in the stirrups” to develop their balance and get the heel alignment.
 This is a good exercise if the rider does not “lock” their knee, and if they don’t plop back into the saddle giving the horse’s back a good punch.
 I emphasize not locking the knee because standing up perfectly straight with a locked joint does nothing to help a rider learn to move with the horse.
 Keep the knee flexible.
 Unless instructed otherwise, most beginners will “stand in the stirrups” and when told they can sit will allow to foot to move forward, so I stress that they must sit over their feet, not behind them.

-I LOVE Heather Nelson’s video (below) about balance!
+Don't you love Heather Nelson's video about balance!
+Her 1950s video style is fun and educational!
 Check her out on YouTube.

 Heels Down Helps Balance

 Unless a person’s leg conformation makes having their heels down impossible, heels up is an indicator that either the stirrups are too long or the rider has not learned to let their weight flow down the leg into their heel.
 Bracing off of the stirrups to force heels down will never produce good balance.
 Teach your students exercises that will help their weight to flow down into the heel and cause it to be lower than the toe.
 Read Get Those Heels Down!
 Parts 1-3 for ideas for exercises.